Heidenau–Kurort Altenberg railway

 The Heidenau–Kurort Altenberg railway, also known in German as the Müglitztalbahn ("Müglitz Valley Railway") is a German railway in Saxony.
-Branching off the Elbe Valley Railway, it connects the town of Heidenau near Dresden with the towns of Glashütte and Altenberg in Erzgebirge (Ore Mountains), where it terminates.
+Branching off the Elbe Valley Railway, it connects the town of Heidenau near Dresden with the towns of Glashütte and Altenberg in the Ore Mountains, where it terminates.
 The total length is 38 km, with a total incline of 634 meters.
 The scenic track follows primarily the Müglitz river, passing the towns of Dohna, Glashütte and Geising.

-The railway was initially a narrow gauge railway, which was opened on November 17, 1890.
+The railway was initially a narrow gauge railway, which was opened on 17 November 1890.
 Between 1935 and 1938, the tracks were graded and converted to standard gauge.

 Passenger transport services are operated on behalf of Verkehrsverbund Oberelbe by Städtebahn Sachsen since 12 December 2010 following a retendering of the transport services.
 The rail infrastructure is operated by DB Netz, the stations are run by DB Station&Service.

 History

 In the middle of the 19th century, an industrial boom, supported by small and medium-sized enterprises, began in the Müglitz valley, which coincided with the beginning of the manufacture of watches in Glashütte (1845).
 In addition, a number of smaller production facilities in the wood and paper industry were built after Friedrich Gottlob Keller invented a method for making paper from wood pulp in 1843.
 Along the Müglitz numerous small paper and paper industries were established, including large paper factories such as the Peschelmühle near Burkhardswalde and the Pappenfabrik Glashütte (1886).
 Also metalworking plants such as the Schlottwitz machine factory and iron foundry in Glashütte (1874).
 The upturn in the industrial economy was closely linked to the growing industries in the Dresden Basin, which depended on supplies from the surrounding area.
 The transport systems were not able to cope with the increased requirements (access to raw materials, transport of finished products), so that between 1846 and 1864, the Müglitz valley road was extended and rebuilt.